- Download Size:

 A. As other states proceed with online lottery ticket sales, such as in Delaware and Illinois, Maryland may be considering its options.
 A 2011 decision from the Department of Justice also made it clear that online lotteries will not violate the Wire Act, which is why other states are proceeding with its implementation.
 Should Maryland move forward with online lottery sales, the subject of online poker in Maryland could be broached.

 Slot machines were legalized in Charles County in 1949 but criminalized in 1968 as part of a statewide gambling ban.
 Beyond horse racing and pari-mutuel wagering, the lottery was the next wave of gambling to be embraced by Maryland.
 The Maryland Lottery was established in 1973 by voter approval for a constitutional amendment.
 Decades later, the residents of the state were ready to go further, and in 2008, the voters approved an amendment to allow slot machines in gambling or racing establishments around the state, five in particular.
 Hollywood Casino Perryville was the first to open with slot machines in 2010, and more followed.
-As of August 2012, table games like poker were being considered as additions to the casinos as part of a gambling expansion play being promoted by Governor Martin O'Malley.
+Table games like poker were being considered as additions to the casinos as part of a gambling expansion play being promoted by Governor Martin O'Malley.
 Neighboring states had progressed further into gaming, such as online poker in Delaware, and were garnering more visitors than Maryland.

 Legal Maryland online poker sites are another story.
 The primary experience the state had with online poker in its history was that Maryland was the state from which federal indictments were served on several online poker websites in a sting and the 2012 indictment of Bodog founder Calvin Ayre.
 The only thing to give Maryland pause was that neighbor Delaware passed a 2012 online gambling bill that would allow a plethora of Internet games, including real money online poker in Delaware.
 The state admitted it would be willing to examine interstate partnerships, which would benefit Maryland, though the state has given no indication of a willingness to participate.
 No legislator has even broached the subject.
 To contact them about online poker in Maryland, click here: mdelect.net.